hujhax/austin-improv-wiki/Troupes/Au Pair.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Au Pair is Karen Early and G-Su Paek.
-Au Pair uses sketch, stand-up, dramatic readings, and good ol' fashioned improv to create a completely new variety show every time they perform.</blockquote>
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Au Pair is Karen Early and G-Su Paek.
+Au Pair uses sketch, stand-up, dramatic readings, and good ol' fashioned improv to create a completely new variety show every time they perform.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We perform a 2 person Close Quarters format. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We perform a 2 person Close Quarters format.

 ## Media
 ### Videos